Why have so many Californians been able to pay off their mortgages?

 New statistics for California are full of good news for homeowners.
 At this point, 29 percent of all owner-occupied residences are mortgage-free.
 This means that 339,000 homes in the state are owned outright, a full 20 percent more than a decade ago.
 By the same token, the number of California homeowners with mortgages has dropped 20 percent during the last 10 years.

 Slightly more than a quarter of the homes in Southern California are paid for in full.
 While Orange County has the region’s fastest growing number of debt-free homeowners last year– 168,000, up 28 percent since 2006, Los Angeles County had the highest actual number of mortgage-free homes: 405,000.
 Riverside and San Bernardino Counties are close behind.

 Of course, one of the wonderful things about having no mortgage is that your monthly housing costs plummet.
-The typical mortgage-free homeowner in California pays only $545 monthly as opposed to his neighbors with mortgages (who pay about $2200 on average) and renters in the vicinity (who pay approximately $1375).
+According to EstateInvesting.com, the typical mortgage-free homeowner in California pays only $545 monthly as opposed to his neighbors with mortgages (who pay about $2200 on average) and renters in the vicinity (who pay approximately $1375).

 Reasons for the Jump in Paid-Off Houses

 Many factors have contributed to mortgage-free home ownership in California, among them:

 - Many Californians, burned by the financial debacle, refused to borrow again